Let’s get some basic definitions down first.

 EXEC SP_ADDROLEMEMBER N'db_owner', N'user_dbo';

-EXEC SP_ADDROLEMEMBER N'db_securityadmin', N'user_security';
+EXEC SP_ADDROLEMEMBER N'db_securityadmin',

 -- Create an orders table as dbo